lux0rdev/computer-systems/02_information_representation_and_manipulation.md

 - Unsigned encodings are based on traditional binary notation, representing numbers greater than or equal to 0.
 - Two’s-complement encodings are the most common way to represent signed integers, that is, numbers that may be either positive or negative.
-- Floating-point encodings are a base-2 version of scienti?c notation for representing real numbers.
-Computers implement arithmetic operations, such as addition and multiplication, with these different representations, similar to the correspond- ing operations on integers and real numbers.
+- Floating-point encodings are a base-2 version of scientific notation for representing real numbers.
+Computers implement arithmetic operations, such as addition and multiplication, with these different representations, similar to the corresponding operations on integers and real numbers.

 Computer representations use a limited number of bits to encode a number, and hence some operations can **overflow** when the results are too large to be represented.
 For example, in a 32 bit machine,